adfresca/sdk-ios/README.md

 ```

-For better measurement, please make sure that you implement **cancelPromotionPurchase** method when a user cancelled the purchase or the transaction has failed.
+Nudge SDK detects if a user makes a purchase using our [In-App Purchase Tracking](#in-app-purchase-tracking) feature.
+For better measurement, you need to implement **cancelPromotionPurchase** method when the user cancelled during the purchase process or the transaction has faield.

 * * *